-Lately I’ve had this insane craving for Kimchi!
-And I just had to have it!
+Lately I’ve had this insane craving for Kimchi.

 So what is Kimchi anyway?
 If you’re unfamiliar with the latest super-food – Kimchi is a spicy pickled (or fermented) cabbage that is traditionally from Korea.
 It has a flavour combination of spicy, sour and a little sweet depending on what variety you get.

 It’s been a cultural dish in Korea for nearly 3,000 years so it’s a big part of their daily tradition.
 Even when taking pictures, people there say “Kimchi” not “cheese” when smiling for their pictures.
 Fun, right? ;)